hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 forked, and no proper synchronization is enforced in the implementation to guarantee correct state update.
-Virtual machine (VM) cloning is another potential security risk here, as both backing up a VM into non-volatile memory or live cloning of a VM can easily lead to a state re-use [MCGREW].
+Virtual machine (VM) cloning is another potential security risk here, as both backing up a VM into non-volatile memory or live cloning of a VM can easily lead to a state re-use {{MCGREW}}.
 With users shifting workloads to cloud service providers, the issue of VM cloning may become more prevalent.